LIU-YUXI/Identification-of-users-with-high-credit-risk/README.md

 ## skill
 PCA,Feature Engineering,Feature importance extraction based on classification decision tree,xgboost,bagging and Pearson correlation matrix.
 ## Result
-out-bagging.csv and out-xgboost.csv for the predict of credict user in test-without-label data.
+out-bagging.csv and out-xgboost.csv for the predict of credict risk for the users in test-without-label data.